RoshanSharma999/First-Repo/README.md

 # First-Repo
-Just to learn Git a GitHub.
+Just to learn Git and GitHub.

 # Name
 Roshan Sharma